The Best Strategies Recover from a Run

 What I think is the biggest take away is this: we need to plan ahead.
 No longer is it acceptable to “forget” to eat right away.
 No longer is it fine to skip a meal because we were busy.
 It’s just not.
 Not for normal people and especially not for endurance athletes.

 Have a snack prepared before you leave for your run.
 At worst, have a bar ready.
+I’m a huge fan of Clif bars.
+They make so many different flavors with different blends of protein.
+My favorite is anything with chocolate in it.
 But we need to be ready to refuel as soon as we’re done.

 I recently listened to a Tim Ferriss podcast where he had on LeBron James.
 This episode is a must-listen-to episode.
 I liked LBJ from afar before this, I LOVE LeBron after listening to him and what he does to prepare mentally, physically, and emotionally to play basketball every night.